yverenoir/atm-web-app/README.md

 The web app uses a workaround (via the states of the router) to pass around the balance after each withdraw.

+### ATM behavior

+I assume this web app is to mimic an ATM's behavior.
+The web app does not have the sensor input as a real ATM.
+This web app assumes the user inserts their card at the beginning of the flow and collects the card from the ATM at the end of the flow.
+This behavior is visually accompanied by two screens with timer set on them to trigger the next step of the flow.

 ## Tests

 To run all tests, run: